semantic-release/semantic-release/README.md

 These options are currently available:
 - `branch`: The branch on which releases should happen.
-Default: `'master'`
+Default: `’master’`
-- `debug`: If true doesn't actually publish to npm or write things to file.
+- `debug`: If true doesn’t actually publish to npm or write things to file.
 Default: `!process.env.CI`
 - `githubToken`: The token used to authenticate with GitHub.
 Default: `process.env.GH_TOKEN`
 - `githubUrl`: Optional.
 Pass your GitHub Enterprise endpoint.

 _A few notes on `npm` config_:
-1. The `npm` token can only be defined in the environment as `NPM_TOKEN`, because that's where `npm` itself is going to read it from.
+1. The `npm` token can only be defined in the environment as `NPM_TOKEN`, because that’s where `npm` itself is going to read it from.

 2. In order to publish to a different `npm` registry you can just configure that how you would usually do it and `semantic-release` will respect that setting.

-3. If you want to use another dist-tag for your publishes than `'latest'` you can specify that inside the `package.json`'s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.
+3. If you want to use another dist-tag for your publishes than `’latest’` you can specify that inside the `package.json`’s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.

 4. `semantic-release` generally tries to orientate itself towards `npm` – it inherits the loglevel for example.

 ## Plugins

-There are numerous steps where you can customize `semantic-release`'s behaviour using plugins.
+There are numerous steps where you can customize `semantic-release`’s behaviour using plugins.
 A plugin is a regular [option](#options), but passed inside the `release` block of `package.json`:

 ```json
 {